-Once you have chosen a theme, you should see at the top of your new WordPress dashboard, that you are in draft mode and that your blog is not live.
-Do not activate your new blog till you make sure that everything has transferred, the links are working and the theme looks like you want it to.
+Once you have been directed back to this post, you should see at the top of your new WordPress dashboard that you are in draft mode and that your blog is not live yet.
+I recommend that you do not launch your new blog till you make sure that everything has transferred, the links are working and the theme looks like you want it to.

 If you click on view site, you should be looking at your new blog with one sample post in it.